Apzmie/DQN-in-Unity-2D-Pong-using-a-Python-Low-Level-API/README.md

 ### Additional Techniques
 #### - DQN
-- error clip
+- TD-error clipping: limits the magnitude of TD error
-- collect transition
-- state skip
+- Initial collection: fills the replay memory with random transitions before training
+- State skipping: skips some states while repeating the same action

+Value-based inputs are used instead of frame inputs for faster learning.

 #### - Rainbow DQN
 - Prioritized replay: samples transitions with large TD errors more frequently